 the ground floor non-residential uses are a minimum of 20 ft. deep

 9.7.6.
-SITE DEVELOPMENT STANDARDS.
+SITE STANDARDS.

-Access.
+Site Access.
 All development must provide vehicle, pedestrian, and bicycle access to and from a street.

 Pedestrian Access.

 All development must provide pedestrian access connecting main entrances of buildings, establishments or uses on a site that allows for public access, with all other public entrances with available access points including adjacent rights of way, all parking lots, and sidewalks.